-Laguna Esmeralda is a gorgeous glacier lake located in Tierra del Fuego, at a little less than 20 km (12 miles) from Ushuaia.
-It’s surrounded by the mighty Albino Glacier and by the peaks of Las Torres and Cordón Toribio.
+Laguna Esmeralda is a gorgeous glacier lake in Tierra del Fuego, less than 20 km (12 miles) from Ushuaia.
+It’s surrounded by the mighty Albino Glacier and the peaks of Las Torres and Cordón Toribio.

-The lake can be access via a trail that goes through a lenga forest and then along the peat moss.
-It’s a much easier hike compared to many in Patagonia, such as that to Mount Fitz Roy.
-However, the very muddy terrain and the peat moss that you’ll inevitably walk through do represent a bit of a challenge.
+The lagoon can be accessed via a trail that goes through a lenga forest and then along the peat moss.
+It’s a much easier hike compared to many in Patagonia, such as that to Mount Fitz Roy or the hike to Laguna Torre in El Chalten.
+However, the very muddy terrain represents a bit of a challenge.

 In this post, I will highlight all the information you need to prepare for a hike to Laguna Esmeralda, providing a lot of practical tips.